Browser Journeys

 Low priority1 hour

-If journey A depends on data created by journey B, schedule them appropriately:
+If journey A depends on data created by journey B, schedule them with a time gap:

 # Journey B: Create test data (runs first)